Nonequilibrium Photocarrier and Phonon Dynamics from First Principles: a Unified Treatment of Carrier-Carrier, Carrier-Phonon, and Phonon-Phonon Scattering: Methods

 \subsection{Electronic Hamiltonian at fixed nuclei}

 We begin by choosing an appropriate single-particle basis for the electrons.
-Since our starting point is a density-functional theory (DFT) calculation, we use the Kohn–Sham (KS) states $\psi_{\vb{k} n}(\vb{r},\sigma)$ and band energies $\varepsilon_{\vb{k} n}^{\text{KS}}$, where $\vb{k}$ is the crystal momentum and $n$ the band index.
-This choice allows us to define second-quantized operator $\hat{c}_{\vb{k}n}$ ($\hat{c}^\dagger_{\vb{k}n}$), obeying the canonical anticommutation relations (see Appendix~\ref{appendix:Second quantization operators}), that annihilates (creates) an electron in the $n$th Kohn–Sham orbital with momentum $\vb{k}$.
+Since our starting point is a density-functional theory (DFT) calculation, we use the Kohn-Sham (KS) states $\psi_{\vb{k} n}(\vb{r},\sigma)$ and band energies $\varepsilon_{\vb{k} n}^{\text{KS}}$, where $\vb{k}$ is the crystal momentum and $n$ the band index.
+This choice allows us to define second-quantized operator $\hat{c}_{\vb{k}n}$ ($\hat{c}^\dagger_{\vb{k}n}$), obeying the canonical anticommutation relations (see Supplementary Section 1), that annihilates (creates) an electron in the $n$th Kohn-Sham orbital with momentum $\vb{k}$.

-In this basis, the auxiliary Kohn–Sham Hamiltonian is diagonal:
+In this basis, the auxiliary Kohn-Sham Hamiltonian is diagonal:

 with